How to prepare and deliver your project for mixing

 Artist Name – Song Title – 15 SYN Juno Pad.wav

 The three-letter abbrevations (DRM for drums, BAS for bass, GTR for guitars) make it easy for Jonas to see which instrument group a track belongs to.
-Feel free to invent your own abbrevations, like STR for strings, VFX for vocal effects or PRC for percussion.
+Feel free to invent your own abbrevations, like BRS for brass, VFX for vocal effects or PRC for percussion.

 Lastly, make sure that the final part of the file name is descriptive.
 ‘Audio 1’ is not a good file name.
 ‘Electric Bass DI’ is.